Credit Decisioning Agent: AI-Powered Autonomous Credit Risk & Real-Time Order Approval

 1. What is Credit Decisioning?

-Credit decisioning is a systematic approach that lenders use to evaluate a customer’s credit risk.
-This involves data analysis, automation, and decision-making frameworks to ensure fair and objective lending decisions.
+Credit decisioning is a systematic approach enterprises use to evaluate customer trade credit risk.
+This involves data analysis, automation, and decision-making frameworks to ensure consistent and objective trade credit decisions across enterprise customer portfolios.

 2. Importance of Credit Decisioning in Financial Services